 Have you ever received a gift box that looked unappealing on the outside, yet the gift inside was beautiful?
 That’s how I like to look at stuttering.
 From the outside looking in, stuttering looks messy and scary.
 But on the inside, a beautiful gift is waiting to be unwrapped.
 Although I have already touched on some of the blessings that stuttering gives in previous posts, I would like to dig even deeper into my heart today and share with you how stuttering has radically changed my life for the good.

-With every block, every repetition, every prolongation. . .stuttering reaches into the very depths of the human heart giving the stutterer extraordinary insight into himself, and most importantly, into others.
-In a truly remarkable way, stuttering has given me more sympathy for the world around me.
+With every block, every repetition, every prolongation. . .stuttering reaches into the very depths of the human heart, giving the stutterer extraordinary insight into himself, and most importantly, into others.
+In a truly remarkable way, stuttering has given me more awareness for the world around me.
 Over time, I have started seeing the world in a whole new way.
 Not just looking. . . but SEEING.

 Stuttering is teaching me to see people as God sees them.
 Every human being is precious, created with a unique personality that sets them apart from everyone else.
 I try to see eyes, instead of just faces.
-The eyes are the gateway to the heart revealing fear, joy, sorrow, or insecurity.
-I strive to look past the outward appearance into the heart, including my own.
-With God’s help, I desire to see the beauty in imperfection.
+The eyes are the gateway to the heart, revealing fear, joy, sorrow, or insecurity.
+I strive to look past the outward appearance into the heart.
+With God’s help, I desire to see the beauty in our differences.
 Instead of hearing, I strive to truly listen.
 Without a doubt, stuttering gives you a greater appreciation for the beauty of language.
-This is why many stutterers develop a love for writing.
 Every single word is meaningful and important.
 When speaking doesn’t come naturally, speech becomes so priceless.
 Life itself becomes priceless.

 Since I know it must be hard to understand how stuttering can affect so much about a person, the best way I can explain it is that those long years of silence gave me a greater sensitivity to the small things that I used to take for granted.
 Stuttering has opened my eyes to the breathtaking beauty that fills every day and the incredible potential within every person.